-Individual work with pupils must not be undertaken in isolated areas or rooms where there is no external viewing panel.
+Individual work with pupils must not be undertaken in isolated areas or rooms where there is no external viewing panel unless the door is propped open.
 Where it is necessary to close doors for reasons of confidentiality a colleague must be made aware of this and asked to remain vigilant.